shamim-01/task-manager-api/README.md

 # 📌 Task Manager REST API

-A secure and scalable RESTful API built with Node.js, Express.js, MongoDB, and JWT authentication for managing users and tasks.
+A secure and scalable RESTful API built using Node.js, Express.js, MongoDB, and JWT authentication.
+This project demonstrates backend development with authentication and full CRUD operations.

 ---